 It is also one of the best lenses for Nikon D5600 as far as budget is concerned.
-You can buy this lens for $150 and you get something that can come in handy whether in taking portraits or shooting small details on products in a studio setting.
+You can buy this lens and get something that can come in handy whether in taking portraits or shooting small details on products in a studio setting.

 And as a lightweight lens, it is a handy option if you don’t want to be carrying a heavy gear bag.